effiejpereira/effiejpereira.github.io/_pages/teaching.md

 author_profile: true
 ---

-EDIT: My goal as a teacher and mentor is to provide students with individualized and inspired learning experiences to enable their growth as independent and conscientious scholars.
+My goal as a teacher and mentor is to provide students with individualized and inspired learning experiences to enable their growth as independent and conscientious scholars.
 As a reflection of this teaching philosophy and its application over the years, below I summarize student evaluations of the teaching assistantships that I have held over the years.
 These are presented as both quantitative ratings of my teaching effectiveness and teaching style, and qualitative illustrations from my teaching evaluations.

 ** denotes classes where I have received teaching assistantship awards.
 {: .notice}